3 Easy Ways You Can Decorate With Pumpkins

-To start, you need to gather three different bowls/dishes/planters.
+First, you need to gather three different bowls/dishes/planters.
 You want three different widths and preferably a little different heights too.
 While you’re at it, grab a big, vintage bread board for the base!

-I put 2-3 clippings in each vessel, making sure they point out different directions.
+Then, I put 2-3 clippings in each vessel, making sure they point out different directions.
 It helps to make sure you view this from both the side and the top as you’re working!

 I used a mini faux pumpkin in my smallest bowl.
 Consider this “permission granted” to mix your faux and fresh pumpkins!
 This arrangement would also look great with all faux pumpkins, especially if you want it to be sure and last the whole season.

-You could also mix pumpkins and dried gourds in an arrangement like this for even more texture and interest!
+For even more ideas, you could also mix pumpkins and dried gourds in an arrangement like this for even more texture and interest!
 This huge gourd would be so pretty mixed with pumpkins!

 I hope this gives you some fun ways to look around your home or thrift for some fun vessels, grab another pumpkin at the grocery store, clip some stems from your yard, and get to styling!

-If you’re looking for even more ideas for styling your tables this fall, make sure to grab my e-book for only $4.95.
+If you’re looking for even more ideas for styling your tables this fall, make sure to grab my e-book for only $11.95.
 I shared my favorite 5 fall tablescapes, complete with planning guides and lists of everything you need!